GAIR-NLP/auto-j/README.md

 #### Critique generation

-Based on the data of pairwise response comparison, we construct the data for critique generation task.
+Based on the data of pairwise response comparison, we construct the data for the critique generation task.
 Specifically, we sample 4 out of the 24 samples for each scenario ($58\times4=232$ samples in total), and pick the less preferred response to be criticized.
 We also provide the critiques by Auto-J. The data is in `data/test/testdata_critique.jsonl`.
 Each line of this file is as follows:

 <details>
     <summary>Format</summary>